 Qualifications and training

-Jan Marek trained as paediatric cardiologist in Prague, Houston, and Toronto.
-Since 1991 he has specialised in paediatric and prenatal echocardiography and had contributed to establishing ECHO departments in Prague (University Hospital Motol), Munich (Deutsches Herzzentrum) and London (GOSH).
-He also participated in developing nation-wide foetal cardiac screening program in the Czech Republic.
+Jan trained as a paediatric cardiologist in Prague, Houston, and Toronto.
+Since 1991 he has specialised in paediatric and prenatal echocardiography (ECHO) and contributed to establishing Echocardiography departments in Prague, (University Hospital Motol), Munich (Deutsches Herzzentrum) and London (GOSH).

 Among others, he also participated in developing a nationwide foetal cardiac screening programme in the Czech Republic between 1980 and 1990.
 Between 1993 and 2005 he worked as a Director of the Echocardiography department and Centre of Prenatal Cardiology at the Children’s Cardiac Centre of the University Hospital Motol, Prague.

 In 2005 he was appointed as a Lead Consultant in Echocardiography and later as Lead of Prenatal Cardiology at GOSH, as well as Senior Honorary Lecturer of the Institute of Cardiovascular Sciences, UCL, where he implemented all modern ECHO techniques including real-time 3DE, stress echocardiography and tissue deformation imaging, including dyssynchrony assessment.

 He has successfully completed Professorship at Charles University, Prague, and was awarded Professor in Internal Medicine in 2013.
 In 2014, he received recognition of his professorial title by the Institute of Cardiovascular Sciences at UCL.
 He completed five grants as a principal investigator and published more than 150 peer review articles.
 He published one textbook as monograph and contributed to several other books and teaching materials.